darko-mesaros/workshop-serverless-with-cdk/README.md

 import * as lambda from '@aws-cdk/aws-lambda';
 ```

-Then we actually create the Lambda functon, and assing it to a constant called
+Then we actually create the Lambda function, and assign it to a constant called
 `welcomeLambda`.

 ```typescript